WernherVonData/tutorial-cpp-conan-cmake/README.md

 How to install for the newbie (Linux):

-Install aforementioned plugins to VS Code and reload window.
+Install CMake in your system.
+You can install plugins as well.

 Install Conan to your system - python required - you can install it purely or under python venv (remember then to switch to it in VS Code Terminal) - specific instructions can be found <a href=" https://docs.conan.io/en/latest/installation.html">here</a>.